 Malmö, Sweden

-Unibap Space Solutions AB is a Swedish innovator in edge computing for space missions, offering integrated hardware, software, and services that enable satellites to process data directly in orbit and enabling real-time decisions.
+Unibap Space Solutions is a Swedish innovator in edge computing for space missions, offering integrated hardware, software, and services that enable satellites to process data directly in orbit and enabling real-time decisions.
 Unibap’s solutions for Earth observation, monitoring, high-speed communication, and autonomous satellite functions make every space mission more intelligent and sustainable.

 SEK 90 million (net)